 Overview

-I am a qualitative researcher and former PostDoc at the School of Complex Adaptive Systems (SCAS) at Arizona State University’s College of Global Futures, where I led national studies on the fairness and effectiveness of AI applications in fire departments and emergency medical services.
-My interdisciplinary work bridges Health Services Research (HSR), Science and Technology Studies (STS), Health Informatics, and Human-Computer Interaction (HCI), with a central focus on equity and real-world impact.
+My work bridges Health Services Research (HSR), Science and Technology Studies (STS), Health Informatics, and Human-Computer Interaction (HCI), with a central focus on equity and real-world impact.

 Mission Statement

-My mission is to apply an equity lens and empathetic approach to improve how health systems and technologies serve diverse populations—ensuring research-informed practices support the people who need them most.
+My mission is to apply an equity lens and empathetic approach to ensure health systems and technologies serve the people who need them most.
+I believe research should be actionable, community-informed, and oriented toward building stronger, more responsive systems.

 Research Focus